plaidml/plaidml/docs/building.md

 ## Configure the build

-Use the `configure` script to configure your built.
+Use the `configure` script to configure your build.
 Note: the `configure` script requires Python 3.

 By default, running the `configure` script will:
 * Create and/or update your conda environment
 * Configure pre-commit hooks for development purposes
-* Configure bazelisk based on the device you're using
+* Configure bazelisk based on your host OS

 ```
 ./configure